Chapter256/sweden-quiz/README.md

 # Sweden Quiz

+## General Information
 Sweden Quiz is a quick and easy quiz to test your knowledge of Sweden.
-Live demo can be found here.

-## Table of Contents

-## General Information
+It's a single player quiz that has a total of ten questions that revolve around Sweden. the player will have two or four options on each question and can only pick one answer.
+At the end of the quiz the user will get their total score, passing point is six.
+The live demo can be found here.

 ## Features
+Sweden Quiz is a 10 question quiz, each having two or four options.
+Each question contains one correct answer.
+The goal is for the user to choose the correct answer and pass the quiz.

 ### Landing Page
+**The header**
+* The header comprises of the sites name.
+**The
+**The "How to play" section**
+*

-### Quiz
+### Quiz section
+* The user will press the "Start" button to start the quiz.
+A randomized question will appear where the user gets to choose one answer.
+Once the user has pressed their answer a "Next" button will appear to the right where the user can submit their answer and move on to the next question.
+If the user would like to change their answer, they can do so before pressing the next button.
+Once the user has gone through all the questions a "Restart" button will appear.

+### Future Features
+* A leaderboard where the player can save their score.

 ## Technologies Used
 * HTML was used to create the content of the webpage